lemariva/micropython-camera-driver/README.md

 This repository adds camera (OV2640) support to MicroPython for the ESP32 family.

-I could have forked the micropython repository and include the camera driver.
-However, I chose to include in this repository only the files that are required, so that you can always use the last version of MicroPython and add these files to add camera support.
+I follow the advice of [#32](https://github.com/lemariva/micropython-camera-driver/issues/32) and modify the repository to fit to those requirements.
+However a file `main.c` needs a modification, and I got some problems compiling with the `berkeley-db` library (`DBTree`) support enable and I cannot switch it off using the `CMake` flags.
+Thus, some other files need modification (check below).
+If you are enable to solve those problems, send me a pull request and I will evaluate that and merge the files.
+Thanks!

-For more information visit this tutorial: https://lemariva.com/blog/2020/06/micropython-support-cameras-m5camera-esp32-cam-etc
+For more information about installing MicroPython visit this tutorial: https://lemariva.com/blog/2022/01/micropython-upgraded-support-cameras-m5camera-esp32-cam-etc

 ## Example
 ```python